atom/flight-manual.atom.io/content/hacking-atom/sections/creating-a-textmate-grammar.md

 ---
-title: Creating a Grammar
+title: Creating a TextMate Grammar
 ---
-### Creating a Grammar
+### Creating a TextMate Grammar

+Atom's syntax highlighting can be powered by two types of grammars.
+This section describes the most well-known type: TextMate grammars.

-Grammars power Atom's syntax highlighting.
-Each grammar provides a set of _regex_ (regular expression) patterns which are assigned _scopes_.
-These scopes are then turned into the CSS classes that you can target in syntax themes!
+TextMate grammars are supported by several popular text editors.
+They provide a set of _regex_ (regular expression) patterns which are assigned _scopes_.
+These scopes are then turned into the CSS classes that you can target in syntax themes.

 {{#note}}